Skip to content

 BDD expands the discussion and focuses on building a shared understanding/agreement with key stakeholders on how the application should behave.
 These stakeholders include developers, testers, product owners and the actual users.

-As Carlos Nunez pointed out, BDD provides a continuous interface through which product teams and engineering can collaborate and iterate on feature development.
+As Carlos Nunez pointed out, BDD provides a continuous interface through which product teams and engineers can collaborate and iterate on feature development.

 You use plain language to describe a customer scenario.
 It is important for the team to agree on the format and make this a requirement in the DoR.
 In doing so, you provide a consistent and repeatable approach that will provide what the developer needs in order to design the test.